 As the national discourse surrounding tariffs for imported goods remains ongoing, the focus on domestic-manufactured products has reached an all-time high.
 Decision-makers in the monument and memorial industry are faced with carefully weighing all the options for material selection.
 Because natural stone is readily available from the United States and around the world, navigating the many options often proves challenging.
 Cost is often a factor when considering imported products, but continued tariff uncertainty means there’s no guarantee of the final price for international goods in the near future.
 The best plan for sourcing stone includes a wide variety of considerations.
-Time frame, color and the memorial’s purpose remain as important items to consider when deciding between a domestic or international supplier.
-For
+Time frame, color and the projects purpose remain as important items to consider when deciding between a domestic or international supplier.

 A project’s schedule is one of the first decisions to consider when weighing domestic or imported stone options.
 When a monument or memorial has a deadline that can’t be missed due to potential shipping delays, a domestic source is the best option.
 In other situations, such as providing memorials for grieving families, time frame is also critically important.
 A completed memorial provides a sense of closure and gives families a place to visit and remember their loved one.
 With the final memorial in place, the healing process begins.

 Domestic stone suppliers offer numerous advantages related to speed of delivery, which benefits construction schedules and helps families find peace following their loss.
 Although the actual fabrication times for natural stone fabrication are similar for both domestic and international product sources, transportation from the factory to the project site can be significant with an international quarry or fabrication facility.
 Ocean voyages can range from three to five weeks, not including delays that can occur at the point of origin or customs at the port of entry.